 What is the maximum OAS pension amount?

-An individual who commences payments at age 65 and meets the residency requirements for a full OAS pension is entitled to $613.53/month, as of April 2020.
+An individual who commences payments at age 65 and meets the residency requirements for a full OAS pension is entitled to $615.37 as of January 2021.
 Benefits are adjusted quarterly and indexed to the Canadian Consumer Price Index (CPI).

 When can I start receiving OAS?

 Your OAS pension can start as early as the month following your 65th birthday.
 You can choose to defer collecting your OAS pension to age 70.
 Each month you defer increases the benefit by 0.6%.

 For instance, if you defer collecting OAS to age 70, your benefit amount will increase by 36% over the age 65 amount.

 OAS benefits are considered taxable income.
 If you receive an OAS pension, you will receive a T4(OAS) slip from Employment and Social Development Canada.

 - Benefits cannot be split with a spouse on your tax return.